palei/tronner/README.md

     :::bash
     ln -s /path/to/tronner/ tronner

-Alternatively, you can add the folder to your `PYTHONPATH` by adding a line like this one to your `.bashrc`.
+Alternatively, you can add the folder to your `PYTHONPATH` by adding a line like this to your `.bashrc`.

     :::bash
     export PYTHONPATH=$PYTHONPATH:/path/under/tronner/